jinikjang88/jinikjang1988.github.io/_posts/2020-10-08-tutorial-install-java.md

 ---
 layout: post
-title: Welcome to Jekyll!
+title: "Java JDK 설치하기"
-subheading: hello world!
+subheading: JDK 11 설치
 author: Jeffrey
-categories: test
+categories: Java
-banner: "/assets/images/banners/home.jpeg"
+banner: "/assets/images/banners/java.jpeg"
-tags: welcome
+tags: java install jdk
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.